 - Aerobic Exercise moderate intensity physical activity that raises the heart rate and breathing rate.
-It will help your loved one be more active for a longer amount of time and may lessen pain. - o Examples: Walking, cycling, running, swimming, hiking, and gardening - Strengthening exercises that build muscle strength and endurance and reduce pain.
-This type of exercise will also improve your loved one's ability to perform tasks and participate in activities. - o Examples: Pilates, resistance training - Stretching exercises that help with mobility, movement, and pain. - o Examples: Yoga
+It will help you be more active for a longer amount of time and may lessen pain. - Examples: Walking, cycling, running, swimming, hiking, and gardening - Strengthening exercises that build muscle strength and endurance and reduce pain.
+This type of exercise will also improve your ability to perform tasks and participate in activities. - Examples: Pilates, resistance training - Stretching exercises that help with mobility, movement, and pain. - o Examples: Yoga